Is PepsiCo Inc. (PEP) a Keeper?

 UBS, on the other hand, stated in their research note that they expect to see PEP reach a price target of $165, previously predicting the price at $145.
 The rating they have provided for PEP stocks is “Buy” according to the report published on April 21st, 2021.

-During the last 5 trading sessions, PEP rose by +1.88%, which changed the moving average for the period of 200-days by +28.89% in comparison to the 20-day moving average, which settled at $167.22.
-In addition, PepsiCo Inc. saw 15.62% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PEP rose by +0.88%, which changed the moving average for the period of 200-days by +28.61% in comparison to the 20-day moving average, which settled at $169.98.
+In addition, PepsiCo Inc. saw -0.42% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading